-Fan shaft bearing pillow blocks are furnished in either the prelubricated sealed-for-life type or the greasable type depending on what was ordered.
-The prelubricated type requires no servicing for 7 to 10 years of normal use, and the greasable type are factory greased eliminating the need for greasing initially.
+Fan shaft bearing pillow blocks are furnished in either the pre-lubricated sealed-for-life type or the greasable type.
+The pre-lubricated type requires no servicing for 7 to 10 years of normal use.
 Follow the lubricating schedule recommended by the factory.
-When required, apply grease while the shaft is rotating.
 This practice should not supersede any safety considerations.